The Son of a Horse (Chinese folktale): China

 In a Minhe Mangghuer tale, collected from Lü Jinliang with the name Madage or Old Brother Horse, an old woman with no sons plants a millet and watches over it.
 In a dream, she is told that near the horse trough a winter pear will fall down, which she shall eat to bear a son.
 However, her horse eats it and gives birth to a son.
 The old woman raises the son as her own and sends him to school.
 He is humiliated by other students and decides to make his own path in the world.
 He leaves home with a bow and arrows.
 He shoots at a tree and at a rock; a man comes out of each.
 They strike a friendship and Madage calls the one from the tree Shu'erge ("Second Brother Tree") and the one from the stone Shitouge ("Brother Stone").
 They settle down near a sacred cave where there are three cuckoos.
 The trio alternate in the night shift.
 They notice that the three cuckoos become human maidens, so the trio burn their feather cloaks and marry them.

-Ting Nai-tung summarized a tale from the Tu people, which circulated in Chinghai-Kansu.
+Ting Nai-tung summarized a tale from the Tu people, which circulated in Qinghai-Gansu.
 In this tale, the hero is born of a horse and adopted by an old woman.
 Years later, he meets two equally extraordinary companions and they discover a deserted house where food is cooked overnight.
 The trio decide to find out who is responsible for this, and see three dove maidens entering the house and becoming humans.
 The heroes convince the maidens to marry them, and one of the main hero's companions bring his mother to live with them.
 Some time later, a nine-headed ogre comes and steals the food, and the hero goes after him to kill it with the help of a young shepherd boy.

-Ting Nai-tung summarized a tale from the Daur people, which circulated in Heilungkiang.
+Ting Nai-tung summarized a tale from the Daur people, which circulated in Heilongjiang.
 In this tale, the hero lacks the animal origin.
 Three maidens come to the heroes' house in the form of peacocks.
 The heroes steal their garments and force the girls to marry them.
 The three couples live together, until an ogress comes to eat their food and suck the maidens' blood.
 After his two companions fail to stop the ogress, the hero injures her and follows a trail of her blood to a cavern.
 He descends a rope to the lower world and finds another maiden washing clothes.
 The maiden tells him how to defeat the ogress: by locating and destroying the ogress's life, hidden in three animals.
 The hero does that and brings the maiden to the rope, but his companions cut off the rope and trap him underground.
 The hero restores a hurt Dragon Prince to health and it takes the hero out of the cave.